-It's something that encourages you to do pelvic floor squeezes and remind you and it's something that's been developed to help but I think that there's just some people that it's not that helpful for and that we shouldn't just be giving one treatment for what we see as a whole umbrella of pelvic floor dysfunction.
+Squeezie app has been adapted, it just means that people are being getting obsessed by doing pelvic floor squeezes, which which Squeezy app, it's something that encourages you to do pelvic floor squeezes, and remind you and it's something that's been developed to help but I think that there's just some people that it, it's not that helpful for and that we shouldn't just be giving one treatment for what we see as a whole umbrella of pelvic floor dysfunction.
 So for me, it was incontinence.
-But under that umbrella of pelvic floor dysfunction, you have prolapse, you have diastasis, you have back issues, you have weakness in the joints, so it just generally, it's not just incontinence.
+But under that umbrella of pelvic floor dysfunction, you have prolapse, you have diastasis, you have back issues, you have weakness in the joints, so it just generally is, you know, it's not just incontinence.
 And it's not just postnatal either.
-That's something that we found kind of further along, I was postnatal, I did it because I needed to fix myself.
+That's something that we found kind of further when I was postnatal I, I did it because I needed to fix myself.
 However, there are a lot of women that come to me that haven't had children.
-And they still have issues such as incontinence, they still have issues such as prolapse, etc.
+And they still have issues such as incontinence, they still have issues such as prolapse, etc. So men will present with back problems, and hernias usually as as a result of that dysfunction.
+So yeah, men can get pelvic floor dysfunction.
+And as they age, things like not sure where they're getting up multiple times to go to the toilet at night.
+But that is something that can be resolved, or certainly improved with high progressives, presumably once you've ruled out any other causes of Yeah, absolutely.
+Yeah.
+You said something which intrigued me a minute ago, you said if someone gets diagnosed now, obviously, the title we gave this show is leaky ladies, because it's quite a catchy name for the for a topic like this.
+And you've explained there is more to it than just leaky ladies.
+But it's pretty hard to not recognise a diagnosis of urinary incontinence, isn't it?
+Is it the other stuff that you GPs are likely to say?
+Well, it's just one of those things.
+Is this another occasion where women just don't get diagnosis?
+Because it's just assumed to be a woman's thing?